AIPracticeUser/Python_101/Day_3/README.md

 ```

 ### Inheritance
+- Inheritance allows us to define a class that inherits all the methods and properties from another class.
+- Parent class is the class being inherited from, also called base class.
+- Child class is the class that inherits from another class, also called derived class.
 ```
 # With inheritance,  sublass can both execute the sign-in functiom at same time.
 class User(): #Parent Class